openfootball/england/README.md

 ## What's `football.db`?

-A free open public domain football database & schema for use in any (programming) language (e.g. uses plain text data sets).
+A free open public domain football database & schema for use in any (programming) language (e.g. uses datasets in plain text).
 More [`football.db` Project Site »](http://openfootball.github.io)